RMITLibrary/easy_cite/markdown/chicagob.md

 - Film titles are italicised.
 Scene or chapter titles are enclosed in quotation marks.

-- For films sourced on DVD/ VHS include place of publication, studio/distributor, (and year of publication if different from original release date) followed by medium at the end of the citation.
+- For films sourced on DVD/ VHS include studio/distributor, (and year of publication if different from original release date) followed by medium at the end of the citation.

 - For films streamed online include the duration, an accessed date, and URL/ name of the streaming service or library database at the end of the citation.